New budget for rakyat

 13. More taska setups in government offices

 RM10 million are allocated for 50 more daycare setups (taska) in government offices.
 This initiative is made to increase more women in the workforce.
 Previously, women tend to exit the workforce due to family commitments.
-By providing more taska, PH hopes to see growth in the participation of the workforce as women is also an important resource to drive economic growth.
+By providing more taska, PH hopes to see growth in the participation of the workforce as women are also an important resource to drive economic growth.

 Improving rakyat’s health